markdown-extended/manifest/mde-manifest.md

 A meta-data is added writing it at the very top of the document (without any blank line from the top) as a `var: val` pair:

+-   the meta-data name is written at the beginning of the line, followed by a *colon* `:` and a *space*
+-   the meta-data content can be multi-line

     author: John Doe

-A meta-data name MUST be a kind of "slug": a single string without space which can be considered as an ID.
+The name of a meta-data MUST be a kind of "slug": a single string without space which can be considered as an ID.

 Multiple meta-data can be written, beginning each item on a new line, and the "true" content of the document MUST begin after passing at least one blank line after meta-data.

-The value of the meta-data MUST allow multi-lines content.

 Meta-data can also be used to define variables values available in the document.
 To use a meta-data value, use notation `[%var]`: the meta-data name preceded by a *percent sign* `%`